Skin flora: Rosacea

 Rosacea is typically connected to sebaceous sites of the skin.
 The skin mite Demodex folliculorum produce lipases that allow them to use sebum as a source of food therefore they have a high affinity for sebaceous skin sites.
 Although it is a part of the commensal skin microbiota, patients affected with rosacea show an increase in D. folliculorum compared to healthy individuals, suggesting pathogenicity.

 Bacillus oleronius, a Demodex associated microbe, is not typically found in the commensal skin microbiota but initiates inflammatory pathways whose starting mechanism is similar to rosacea patients.
 Populations of S. epidermidis have also been isolated from pustules of rosacea patients.
 However it is possible that they were moved by Demodex to areas that favour growth as Demodex has shown to transport bacteria around the face.

 Current treatments include topical and oral antibiotics and laser therapy.
 As current research has yet to show a clear mechanism for Demodex influence in rosacea, there are no potential probiotic treatments.

 Clinical

 Infected devices

 Skin microbes are a potential source of infected medical devices such as catheters.

 Hygiene

-It is important to note that the human skin is host to numerous bacterial and fungal species, some of which are known to be harmful, some known to be beneficial and the vast majority unresearched.
+The human skin is host to numerous bacterial and fungal species, some of which are known to be harmful, some known to be beneficial and the vast majority unresearched.
 The use of bactericidal and fungicidal soaps will inevitably lead to bacterial and fungal populations which are resistant to the chemicals employed (see drug resistance).